 Skip to Main Content

-Research Process: An Overview: Finding Information
+Research Process (Non-Law): Finding Information

 This guide outlines the steps in the research process from developing a topic to crediting sources.